microsoft/TypeScript-Handbook/pages/Modules.md

 # Introduction

-TypeScript as well as JavaScript, starting with the ES 2015, have the concept of modules.
+TypeScript as well as JavaScript, starting with the ECMAScript 2015, have the concept of modules.

 Modules are executed within their own scope, and not in the global scope; this means that variables, functions, classes, etc., declared in a module are not visible outside the module unless they are explicitly exported using one of the `export` forms, discussed below.
 Conversely, to consume a variable, function, class, interface, etc., exported from a different module, it has to be imported using one of the `import` forms discussed below.